Frequently Asked Questions¶

 Our DOI prefix in DataCite is: 10.18426

-The DOI suffixes are automatically generated and they are unique.
+The DOI suffixes are automatically generated and unique.

-In every database, it is possible to assign additional DOI-s for datasets.
+In every database, it is possible to assign additional DOI (s) to datasets.

 Where can I find the list of the existing OpenBioMaps servers?¶

-The servers that have registered can be found in the OpenBioMaps database at https://openbiomaps.org/projects/openbiomaps_network.
+Registered servers can be found in the OpenBioMaps database at https://openbiomaps.org/projects/openbiomaps_network.

 How to use the OpenBioMaps mobile app?¶